LuiseFreese/Codemotion25/README.md

 You can find all the slides as a PDF, if you have any question, you can contact me via [LinkedIn](https://linkedin.com/in/luisefreese).

+Anyone interested in a workshop to get more hands-on?!
+LMK!